codio-content/Coding_with_Python-2D_Lists/.guides/content/All-done---ab46.md

-Well done, you've completed this Unit.
+Well done, you have completed this unit.

-Now you should understand how to work with lists of multiple dimensions.
-This skill will help you represent tables, matrices, and other ways and handling data.
+You should now be able to understand lists of multiple dimensions.
+This skill will help you to represent tables and matrices, and will also help you with other ways of handling data.